CBC-UCONN/RADseq_tutorial/01c_Lacewings_stacksrefmap.md

 samtools index $OUTDIR/$OUTFILE
 ```

-First we set a shell variable, `$SAM`, which is the sample name.
-This requires a bit of bash scripting.
-We infer the sample name from the output file name (defined higher in the script as part of the array job) as follows: The first output file name is `007_downesi.bam`.
-We use `echo` to send that file name to the standard output, then use a pipe, `|` to redirect it to `sed`.
-In this case, `sed` is doing a simple find-and-replace, stripping off the suffix ".bam".
-The basic syntax of `sed` in this case is 's/pattern/replacement/'.
-In this case, "pattern" is ".bam" and the replacement is empty.
-So the end result is setting `$SAM` equal to "007_downesi".

-Next, we use the `$SAM` variable to set the read group variable `$RG`.
-When you specify the read group during the alignment, each read is tagged with this information.
-For more information on read groups, see the [SAM specification](https://samtools.github.io/hts-specs/SAMv1.pdf).
-This is not strictly necessary when using `stacks`, but it is generally good practice when doing reference alignment to add read group tags, and they are required when using other common variant callers (e.g. GATK).
-The result of adding the read group tag is that the SAM file header will contain the following line: `@RG	ID:007_downesi	SM:007_downesi` and each read will be given the following tag: `RG:Z:007_downesi`.

-The next step is to use a pipe (`|`) to align the reads, compress them, and sort them by genomic coordinate without writing any intermediate files.
+This call uses pipes (`|`) to align the reads, compress them, and sort them by genomic coordinate without writing any intermediate files.
 We've used `\` to break this command over several lines.

 The first line invokes the aligner, `bwa mem`.
-The `-t` flag indicates how many CPU threads should be used, `-R` specifies the read group, then we give the reference genome and the input fastq file. `bwa mem` by default writes to the standard output, so we use a pipe, `|` to redirect that to `samtools view`.
+The `-t` flag indicates how many CPU threads should be used, `-R` specifies the read group, then we give the reference genome and the input fastq file.
+The read group flag causes each SAM record to be tagged with a read group ID (for details see the [SAM specification](https://samtools.github.io/hts-specs/SAMv1.pdf)).
+This is not strictly necessary with `stacks`, but it is good practice, and required by other standard variant callers (`bcftools`, `gatk`, `freebayes`).

+`bwa mem` by default writes to the standard output, so we use a pipe, `|` to redirect that to `samtools view`.
 The `-S` flag indicates the input is in uncompressed SAM format, `-h` indicates the file header should be written, `-u` says output should be in uncompressed BAM and the final `-` indicates the input should be read from the standard input.

+The BAM formatted alignments are then piped to `samtools sort` to be coordinate sorted and then written to a file. `-T` specifies a temporary file name that can be used if it necessary during sorting (it usually is).

+Finally, we index the resulting bam files.

 ## Step 2: refmap.pl